Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Collecting data.

-- Using digital research tools.
+- Using digital research tools like Todoist.

-- Communicating research findings.
+- Communicating research findings in programs like Excel.

 Research skills are especially important for analyst, marketing, design, product development, and finance positions.